awsdocs/amazon-s3-userguide/doc_source/ServerLogs.md

 ## How do I enable log delivery?<a name="server-access-logging-overview"></a>

-To enable log delivery, follow these steps:
+To enable log delivery, perform the following basic steps\.
+For details, see [Enabling Amazon S3 server access logging](enable-server-access-logging.md)\.

-1. Provide the name of the target bucket where you want Amazon S3 to save the access logs as objects\.
+1. **Provide the name of the target bucket**\.
+This bucket is where you want Amazon S3 to save the access logs as objects\.
 Both the source and target buckets must be in the same AWS Region and owned by the same account\.

    You can have logs delivered to any bucket that you own that is in the same Region as the source bucket, including the source bucket itself\.
 But for simpler log management, we recommend that you save access logs in a different bucket\.